BrennanCurrie/posgresql_project/README.md

 # posgresql_project

+Designed tables to hold the data from CSV files, imported CSV files into a SQL database, and then answered questions about the data.

 Query #1:List the employee number, last name, first name, sex, and salary of each employee.

 Query #2:List the first name, last name, and hire date for the employees who were hired in 1986.